 No. It is requested for informational purposes but does not form part of the acceptance criteria for admission to the ICT Services Scheme.

 Yes.
-Simply follow the instructions on the application quick reference guide PDF, 246.35 KB.
+See detailed instructions on the application quick reference guide PDF, 246.35 KB.

-eTendering allows suppliers to make separate applications for the Registered Supplier List and the Advanced Registered Supplier List.
-This will allow suppliers to nominate different categories for each supplier list.
+Yes. eTendering allows you to make separate applications for the registered supplier list and the advanced registered supplier list.
+You can nominate different categories for each supplier list.

 Might I be approved for some (and not all) of the categories or sub-categories for which I applied?